 Hypoglycaemia, abnormally low blood sugar, can also be a trigger.
 We were obsessed with this for a long time.
 My mother on red alert.
 Ready to shove a biscuit in my mouth the moment she thought I’d gone too long between meals.
 On the upside, I regularly had breakfast in bed.
 An undisturbed late sleep-in no longer allowed.

-The search for successful treatment
+The search for a successful treatment

-‘WHAT-THE-FUCK-IS-THAT?!’
-I said, my eyes closed.
-Helen peeped out between the curtains.
+Helen looked out between the curtains.
 ‘Pete it’s Father Christmas.
 In a car.
 With megaphones on the roof’, she said.
 ‘Don’t worry I’m going to sort it’.
-Like an eagle descending on its prey, she flew down the stairs and out of the house, onto the street.
-Over the din, she yelled ‘I’m sorry Santa but I’ve got someone in that house there with a terrible migraine and he’s really not appreciating this racket!’
-Poor Santa Claus was crestfallen.
+Like an eagle descending on its prey, she flew down the stairs and out of the house.
+I could hear her yelling over the din.
+‘I’m sorry Santa but I’ve got someone in that house there with a terrible migraine and he’s really not appreciating this racket!’
+Santa was accommodating.
 ‘Oh… right.
 Sorry love!
 I’ll move onto the next street!’
 The noise and the big fella were gone.

-Proving there’s a link between my migraines and the accident is impossible.
-It’s typical that migraines begin in the mid-teen years.
-I was 16 years old.
-It was shortly after the accident.
+It’s impossible to prove there’s a link between my the accident and Migraine.
+I was 16 years old at the time of the accident and Migraine typically begins in teen years.
 Cause or coincidence?
-In practical terms, it doesn’t really matter.
+In practical terms, it doesn’t matter.
 You have to get on with it.
 In legal terms it’s important.
-I had an ongoing case for compensation.
-Lawyers can put a cash value on that kind of thing.
+I had an ongoing case for compensation at the time.
+Lawyers can put a cash value on that kind of suffering.